 Tools | QIAseq Panel Expert Tools () | QIAseq DNA Panel Expert Tools () | Create UMI Reads from Reads ()

-In the first dialog, select the reads saved as a sequence list (figure 5.41).
+In the first dialog, select the sequence list containing the reads (figure 6.70).

-- Minimum UMI read length: UMI shorter than this value will be discarded.
+- Minimum UMI read length: UMI reads shorter than this value will be discarded.

 As both clustering steps use the same algorithm, their parameters are similar.